Share

 Our planet’s remaining fertile soil nurtures and feeds billions of people and other terrestrial life.
 It is integral to our forests, farms and fresh water systems.
 Soil hosts more than a quarter of Earth’s biodiversity and supports supply chains from the fashion to the pharmaceutical industry.

-What we need is a shift towards practices that bring life back to our soils; to ensure resilient farmers, nutritious food, clean water, and robust natural systems.
+We need a shift towards practices that bring life back to our soils; to ensure resilient farmers, nutritious food, clean water, and robust natural systems.
 In this light, we want to partner with governments, businesses, civil society and farmers to drive a shift towards ecologically sound agriculture.

 Living Soils Project